Active Safety Features:

 - Laminated safety glass

-- Fuel tank as much as possible within the safety cage
+- Fuel tank as much as possible within the safety cell

 - Safety steering column